 Applying agile principles to products isn’t enough.
 Businesses need to apply them to their culture, systems and processes.
 That’s the only way corporates will cultivate an environment where innovation can grow, and startups will create a system that’s robust in the hands of newly recruited managers.

 T-minus was forged in the fires of startups and some of the most successful companies in the world.
 With 20 years of leadership behind us, we know how potent a resilient, disruptive engine can be.
-As Paul Clarke, CTO of Ocado, told us, “Our ability to constantly evolve our innovation machine is one of the most crucial and differentiating aspects of our business.”
+As Paul Clarke, former CTO of Ocado, told us, “Our ability to constantly evolve our innovation machine is one of the most crucial and differentiating aspects of our business.”

 In this changing world, the only constant is disruption.
 To be ready for it, download our Disruptive Leadership Report, a playbook for leaders of the 4th industrial revolution.